James Patton (Virginia colonist): Election to the House of Burgesses, 1753

-In 1753, James Patton was chosen to succeed John Madison to represent Augusta County in the Virginia House of Burgesses, when Madison left his seat in order to serve as county coroner.
+In 1753, James Patton was chosen to succeed John Madison to represent Augusta County in the Virginia House of Burgesses, when Madison left his seat to serve as county coroner.
 Patton served during 1754 and until his death in 1755.
 It is unknown whether anyone was elected in his place.

 Marriages and family

 There is some evidence that Patton's first wife, Ally, died in June 1728 and is buried at St. Nicholas' Church in Whitehaven.
 Several women have been named as Patton's second wife, including Mary Beverley (daughter of William Beverley), Mary Borden or Burden, and also Mary Osborn or Osborne.
 Richard Osborn claims to have found evidence in the Colonial Office Records and Virginia Shipping Returns that Patton brought his wife Mary Osborne, and their daughters, from Whitehaven to Virginia in 1738.
 He had two daughters, Mary (who married William Thompson) and Margaret (who married John Buchanan).
 A son, John, was born in 1734 and died in infancy.

 Patton's wife is not mentioned by name in his will, aside from a request that he be buried beside her: "My body I commit to Providence, but if convenient to where I resign my last breath, to be buried at the Tinkling Spring, where my wife now lays."
+The will was executed on 1 September 1750, therefore she died prior to that date.
 A commemorative stone at the Tinkling Spring Presbyterian Church identifies Patton's wife as Mary Osborne, and notes that Patton is buried at Draper's Meadow: "Wife Mary Osborne buried here.
 He at Draper's Meadow."

 As he had no sons, Patton took much interest in the education of his nephew, William Preston.
 Patton needed a trustworthy surveyor to accurately measure and record his vast holdings and to divide plots up for sale to settlers, therefore he arranged for William to be apprenticed to Thomas Lewis, the County Surveyor and Patton's cousin, and in November 1752 Preston was hired as a deputy surveyor.
 He later served as surveyor in Augusta, Botetourt, Fincastle, and Montgomery Counties.
 Starting in 1751, Preston surveyed 36 tracts for Patton along the New River.